 Now, prepare your cake components.

-To assemble your delicious sun and moon cake, you will need to prepare the following elements.
-Click on each link for the full recipe and instructions.
+To assemble your delicious sun and moon cake, you will need to prepare the following elements:

 Time To Decorate!